Back to the full dot-point answer

 Apoptosis is a controlled, programmed sequence of events that dismantles a cell from within.
 It is triggered when receptors detect signals such as DNA damage, viral infection, withdrawal of growth factors, or developmental cues.

-What is hydrophilic signalling molecules?Show answer
+What are hydrophilic signalling molecules?Show answer

 Examples: peptide and protein hormones (insulin, glucagon, adrenaline), most neurotransmitters.
 They cannot cross the phospholipid bilayer, so they bind surface receptors on the plasma membrane.

-What is hydrophobic signalling molecules?Show answer
+What are hydrophobic signalling molecules?Show answer

 Examples: steroid hormones (oestrogen, testosterone, cortisol), thyroid hormone, vitamin D. They diffuse straight through the membrane and bind intracellular receptors in the cytosol or nucleus.
 The activated receptor-hormone complex usually acts as a transcription factor, changing which genes are expressed.